xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 The above formula is particularly useful for moving incrementally through a database to add or modify records.

-The following macro formula defines the name \"EntryRange\" on the active sheet to refer to one row below the current selection on the active sheet:
+The following macro formula defines the name "EntryRange" on the active sheet to refer to one row below the current selection on the active
+sheet:

-DEFINE.NAME(\"EntryRange\", OFFSET(SELECTION(), 1, 0))
+DEFINE.NAME("EntryRange", OFFSET(SELECTION(), 1, 0))

-The following macro formula defines the name \"Objects\" on your macro sheet to refer to the object names in the current multiple selection:
+The following macro formula defines the name "Objects" on your macro sheet to refer to the object names in the current multiple selection:

-SET.NAME(\"Objects\", SELECTION())
+SET.NAME("Objects", SELECTION())

 **Related Functions**